sodazone/ocelloids-sdk/packages/test/README.md

 ### Using Available Test Data and Mocks

-You can leverage the test data and mocks provided by the `ocelloids-test` module for your Jest tests.
+You can leverage the test data and mocks provided by the `ocelloids-sdk-test` module for your Jest tests.
 Here's an example:

 ```typescript
 import { testBlocks, mockRxApi } from '@sodazone/ocelloids-sdk-test';